 - Plot the positional component on a vertical line from low to high and plot the mean for each line (each piece).
 (Offsetting the bar at a slight angle from vertical can improve clarity.)

-- Repeat for each positional component on neighbouring bars.
+- Repeat for each positional component on neighboring bars.

 - Connect the positional means of each bar to evaluate the cyclical component.